-Prerequisite: Admission to Central Service Tech Program This course provides the fundamentals of central processing supply, processing, and distribution (CSD).
-Instruction and practice is given in aseptic technique, patient centered practices and theories, customer service, and overall policies and practices of central service supply departments.
-Students who complete this program are eligible to take the American Society for Healthcare Central Service Personnel (ASHCSP) National Certifying Examination.
+This course provides the fundamentals of central processing supply, and processing and distribution.
+Instruction and practice is given in instrument identification, cleaning, sterilizing, packaging and distribution aseptic technique, patient-centered practices and theories, customer service, and overall policies and practices of central service supply departments.

-SUR 102 4 C/180 CH Central Service Lab and Clinical
+Central Service Technician - Lab and Clinical

-Prerequisites: SUR 100, SUR 101

-In this course, students will be taught and tests on the following skills required for certification of a central service technicians: cleaning; decontamination; processing (inspection, assembling, and packaging and sterilization of reusable patient care central services supplies and equipment; and distribution of these supplies and equipment to the units that require them.
-Students will be in the laboratory setting for the first four weeks of the course.
-In the final 11 weeks of the course, students will be placed at a clinical site working eight hours a day, two days a week.
-Students are responsible for their transportation to the clinical sites.
+Prerequisites: ALH 110, BIO 155, SUR 100, SUR 101 The course teaches the student the following skills required for certification as a central service technician: cleaning; decontamination; processing (inspection, assembling, and packaging) and sterilization of reusable patient care central services supplies and equipment; and distribution of these supplies and equipment to the units that require them.
+Students have four, face to face lab sessions while placed in a clinical setting.
+The student is responsible for transportation to the clinical site.
+Students who complete this program are eligible to take the Healthcare Sterile Processing Association (HSPA) Certification Examination.

-SUR 110 3 C/45 CH Surgical Technology Principles - Lecture
+Surgical Technology Principles - Lecture

-Prerequisites: Admission to the Surgical Technology Program, ENG 119, ENG 120, BIO 240, BIO 250, BIO 295, PSY 101, ALH 110 instrumentation, equipment, supplies, wound closure and management, and preparation of the patient for surgical intervention.
-The perioperative care of the patient is emphasized.
+Prerequisites: ENG 119, ENG 120, BIO 155, BIO 240, BIO 250, BIO 295, PSY 101, ALH 110, SUR 100 Corequisites: SUR 120, SUR 125